georgebjork/georgebjork.github.io/_posts/2024-5-23-tailwindcss+aspnet.md

 }
 ```

-Now, run this command:
+Now, run this command to install the tailwind package:
 ```
 npm install -D tailwindcss
 ```

-And add this script to our package.json:
+Then, add this script to our package.json:
 ```
 "scripts": {
   "css:build": "npx tailwindcss -i ./wwwroot/css/site.css -o ./wwwroot/css/styles.css --minify"
  }
 ```
-This command will be called to build all of our tailwind styles.
+This command will be called to build all of our tailwind styles with the command `css:build`.

 Now, we need to create our tailwind config file.
 To do so, run this command:
 ```
 npx tailwindcss init
 ```
-Now we should see a tailwind.config.js in our project root directory.
+We should see a tailwind.config.js file appear in our project directory.

-In that file, overwrite "module.exports = {..." with:
+In that file, overwrite `module.exports = {...` with:

 ```
 module.exports = {